 There are other types of intellectual property beyond copyright, trademark, and patent, such as trade secrets.
-These other intellectual property areas of law often implicate the law of unfair and deceptive trade practices.
-Additionally, other other areas of law often involve intellectual property issues, such as computer and internet law, franchise law, and licensing.
+These other and intellectual property disputes areas of law often implicate the law of unfair and deceptive trade practices.
+Additionally, other There are also other areas of law often which often involve intellectual property issues, like such as computer and internet law, franchise law, and licensing.
 This pamphlet does not contain a discussion of these areas.
 You should consult with a competent intellectual property attorney if you believe you have any legal issue related to any of the areas of law described in this pamphlet.

 The material in this pamphlet represents general legal advice.
-The law is continually changing and as a result some provisions in this pamphlet may be out of date.
+Since †The law is continually changing and as a result, some provisions in this pamphlet may be out of date.
 It is always best to consult an attorney about your legal rights and responsibilities regarding your particular case.